-- A. Repeated violation of classroom/school rules or Level I offenses - B. Failure to follow a directive - C. Use of inappropriate, vulgar or obscene language or gestures to staff - D. Ditching Send copy to counselor - E. Smoking Possession or use of tobacco products - F. Violating bus rules - G. Truancy or tardiness - H. Possessing or using certain prohibited articles, such as cellular phones, pagers, beepers, or similar communication devices - I. Damage to school property up to a value of \$20.00 - J. Gambling - K. Leaving school grounds or educational setting without permission - L. Loitering, littering, trespassing, or vandalizing school property on the way to or from school - M. Engaging in any other comparable offense that disrupts the school environment or education process and requires administrative action
+- A. Repeated violation of classroom/school rules or Level I offenses - B. Failure to follow a directive - C. Use of inappropriate, vulgar or obscene language or gestures to staff - D. Ditching Send copy to counselor - E. Smoking Possession or use of tobacco products including e-cigarettes of any kind is prohibited - F. Violating bus rules - G. Truancy or tardiness - H. Possessing or using certain prohibited articles, such as cellular phones, pagers, beepers, or similar communication devices - I. Damage to school property up to a value of \$20.00 - J. Gambling - K. Leaving school grounds or educational setting without permission - L. Loitering, littering, trespassing, or vandalizing school property on the way to or from school - M. Engaging in any other comparable offense that disrupts the school environment or education process and requires administrative action